huntabyte/unetlab.github.io/_posts/2015-09-01-using-unetlab-apis.md

 Five status type are used:

 * success for 20x HTTP codes;
+* unauthorized for 400 HTTP code, meaning that the user session has timed out;
 * unauthorized for 401 HTTP code, meaning that user should login;
 * forbidden for 403 HTTP code, meaning that user does not have enough privileges;
 * fail for other 40x HTTP codes;